rzshrote/pybrops/docsrc/source/standard_usage/breeding_operators/initialization_operators.rst

 Defining Initialization Operators
 =================================

 Since breeding programs are incredibly diverse, it is the job of the user to define an initialization operator for his or her breeding program simulation.
-To do this, extend the ``InitializationOperator`` base abstract class and override the ``initialize`` abstract method with the code defining the breeding program.
+To do this, extend the ``InitializationOperator`` base abstract class and override the ``initialize`` abstract method with the code defining the initialization operation.
 Below is an example of how to override the ``InitializationOperator`` class.
 For the purpose of this example, method code is left empty.

 .. code-block:: python